Kar-24/Loan-Approval-Classifier-SVM-on-Loan-Status-Dataset/README.md

 ## Files

-- `LoanStatus.ipynb` — Jupyter notebook with the full workflow.
+- `LoanStatus.ipynb`-Jupyter notebook with the full workflow.
-- `loan_status.csv` — dataset used by the notebook.
+- `loan_status.csv`-dataset used by the notebook.

 ## Notebook overview